👉 Part 5: Technology Costs (you’re here)

 - Reconsider sourcing options and internal vs. external staff split.

-- Automate secondary tasks and improve productivity (see Tip #1).
+- Automate secondary tasks (see Tip #1) and improve productivity using Agile project management concepts.

 - Decentralize and shift to places with greater talent availability.